ViennaRSS/vienna-rss/README.md

 Getting support
 ---------------

-If the in-application help files and the [FAQ](https://www.vienna-rss.com/faq) don’t answer your questions, head over to our [Discussions page](https://github.com/ViennaRSS/vienna-rss/discussions) on GitHub or our [support forum](https://forums.cocoaforge.com/viewforum.php?f=18) which is hosted by Cocoaforge.
+If the in-application help files and the [FAQ](https://www.vienna-rss.com/faq) don’t answer your questions, head over to our [Discussions page](https://github.com/ViennaRSS/vienna-rss/discussions) on GitHub.

 Reporting an issue
 ------------------

-If after reading the forum and asking your questions there, you are convinced that there is a problem in Vienna's code or an important feature is missing, you may open an [issue](https://github.com/ViennaRSS/vienna-rss/issues?direction=desc&sort=created&state=open) on Github.
+If after reading the Discussions page or asking your questions there, you are convinced that there is a problem in Vienna's code or an important feature is missing, you may open an [issue](https://github.com/ViennaRSS/vienna-rss/issues?direction=desc&sort=created&state=open) on Github.

 Be concise, but as precise as possible to allow other people reproducing the issue.
-To keep things short, you can provide a link to a relevant thread or message on the Cocoaforge forum.
+To keep things short, you can provide a link to a relevant discussion.

 Contributing
 ------------